 However, if you have a Google phone like a Pixel, you probably won’t have any non-Google browser pre-installed.
 So if this is you, you must download a browser like Opera or Firefox before you go.
 Especially if you don’t have any proof that your VPN will work in China.
 Otherwise, you’ve royally screwed yourself until you leave the country.

 The other important thing to note is that you’ll need to use a different homepage.
 My homepage is always Google Search, which it has been for years.
 Without a VPN, you won’t be able to use that, so you’ll need to use an alternative.
 Jonas said that the Bing search engine would work, so I used Bing.com as my standard search engine in China.
-Years of hardwired Google-this and Google-that a bit too difficult to tell Jonas to “Just Bing it” or “Let me Bing that for you”—which resulted in surprisingly little cognitive dissonance.
+Years of hardwired Google-this and Google-that made it a bit too difficult to tell Jonas to “Just Bing it” or “Let me Bing that for you”—which resulted in surprisingly little cognitive dissonance.

-Conclusion: Things Could Be Easier for Foreigners
+Conclusion: Things in China Could Be Easier for Foreigners

 Even visiting a cosmopolitan city like Shanghai isn’t exactly traveling for beginners.
 China is already a high-tech society with really great systems, but translating those systems hasn’t been a priority yet.
 But it’s slowly starting, as seen by the easy to navigate subway system in Shanghai and the translated menus at immigration.
 If the Chinese tech companies would make their own apps accessible to non-Chinese speakers, the ease of visiting China as a foreigner would be near-complete.